MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 This article describes how to route traffic across networks in a software-defined network (SDN) infrastructure set up in the System Center Virtual Machine Manager (VMM) fabric.

 An SDN RAS gateway enables you to route network traffic between physical and virtual networks, regardless of where the resources are located.
-SDN RAS gateway is multitenant, Boarder Gateway Protocol (BGP) capable and supports connectivity using Site-to-Site VPN using IPsec or Generic Routing Encapsulation (GRE) or Layer 3 Forwarding.
+SDN RAS gateway is multitenant, Boarder Gateway Protocol (BGP) capable and supports connectivity using Site-to-Site virtual private network (VPN) using IPsec or Generic Routing Encapsulation (GRE) or Layer 3 Forwarding.
 [Learn more](https://technet.microsoft.com/windows-server-docs/networking/sdn/technologies/network-function-virtualization/ras-gateway-for-sdn).

 ## Before you start